Chapter 3

 His reprimand was merciless.
 Normally, faced with Charles in such a state, Victoria might have backed down.
 But not now.
 She was leaving this job—no, she was leaving this marriage.
 What was there to be afraid of?

-She pushed herself to her feet, her hands braced on the edge of the desk, and met his gaze directly.
+She pushed herself to her feet, hands flat on the desk, and held his gaze.
 "Then I suggest Mr. Smith pull the security footage right now and see what the original documents I handed over actually looked like."

-Her defiance made his brow furrow deeper.
+His expression hardened.
 "What gives you the right to demand security footage?
-Who are you trying to fool, playing the victim in front of me?"
+Who exactly do you think you're playing victim for?"

 So, that was it.
 Regardless of the truth, the fault was hers.
 A familiar resignation settled over her, though her hands clenched at her sides.
 This was, after all, his consistent pattern with her.